The Rights of Transgender People in Washington State: Name Changes and ID

 • A letter from the requestor stating the following information, as listed on the current birth certificate: name, date of birth, place of birth, names of parents, and contact information.[6]

-A DOH regulation outlines the steps required to change the gender marker on a birth certificate.[6]
-The regulation also created a third gender designation – “X” – which is not exclusively male or female.
-[7]To change the gender marker on a birth certificate issued in Washington State, an adult must fill out the Request to Change Sex Designation on a Birth Certificate for an Adult form.
-The information requested will include the full name listed on the birth certificate, the parents’ full names listed on the birth certificate, and the sex designation requested.
-The application must be signed and notarized.[8]
+A DOH regulation outlines the steps required to change the gender marker on a birth certificate.[7]
+The regulation also created a third gender designation – “X” – which is not exclusively male or female.[8]
+To change the gender marker on a birth certificate issued in Washington state, an adult must fill out the Request to Change Sex Designation on a Birth Certificate for an Adult form.
+The information requested includes the full name listed on the birth certificate, the parents’ full names listed on the birth certificate, and the sex designation requested.
+The application must be signed and notarized.[9]

-• For a minor to change the gender marker on their Washington State birth certificate, a parent or guardian must submit the application.
+• For a minor to change the gender marker on their Washington state birth certificate, a parent or guardian must submit the application.
 In addition to the application, the parent or legal guardian must also submit a signed statement by the minor’s licensed health care provider stating that the provider has determined that the change is consistent with the minor’s identity.
 Parental authorization is also required for a minor to change their name on their birth certificate.

 A person can request name and gender marker changes at the same time (a certified copy of a court-ordered name change is required in these cases).
 To obtain certified copies of the amended birth certificate, a person must also submit a personal check or money order of $25 for each certified copy, and a completed Birth Certificate Order Form.